WebXDAO/DEV-NFT/CONTRIBUTING.md

 This section guides you through submitting an enhancement suggestion, including completely new features and minor improvements to existing functionality.
 Following these guidelines helps maintainers and the community understand your suggestion 📝 and find related suggestions. 🔎

-Since the new GitHub Issue forms we only suggest you to include most information possible.
+Since GitHub Issue forms we only suggest you to include most information possible.

 You can see **issues** to see if the enhancement has already been suggested.
 If it has, add a comment to the existing issue instead of opening a new one.